 On May 19th 2016, a sequence of events perspired that would forever change the way customers view the Salesforce platform.
-Ok, thats a bit dramatic, nonetheless an outage occurred on the NA14 instance effecting millions of customers for well over 10 hours.
+Ok, that is a bit dramatic, nonetheless an outage occurred on the NA14 instance effecting millions of customers for well over 10 hours.
 But more significantly this was the first outage that resulted in data loss.

 A detailed summary of the root cause can be found here.
 Below is a brief summary

 - Power failure at the data centre caused by a faulty circuit breaker

 - Database failure which were caused by a firmware bug that was exposed because of the efforts to restore the service

 Failures happen, outages happen and bugs exist.
 Customers are using Salesforce for mission critical business processes so they are becoming more dependent on the platform.

 With Great Power Comes Great Responsibility.
 DF16 will be interesting this year, this is not a issue that can be brushed under the carpet.
 So will need to be addressed head on.

 I think Salesforce will soon understand that the focus needs to shift back towards the tech and less about the sales and marketing.
 After all...